-Cocoa butter comes from the cacao (pronounced ka-kow) bean, which is found inside the cocoa pod that grows on the cacao tree.
+A little background: Cocoa butter comes from the cacao bean, which is found inside the cocoa pod, which grows on the cacao tree.
 The cocoa pod is a large, gourd-shaped fruit; inside the pod are 30 to 40 cocoa seeds.
-After these seeds are dried, roasted, and pressed, the vegetable fat is extracted from the beans; you can even do this at home if you want.
-That fat is what we know as cocoa butter.
-And yes, this is the same plant that the cocoa powder we all love and eat comes from.
-Solid at room temperature, it has a low melting point and a long shelf life of two to five years.
+After these seeds are dried, roasted, and pressed, the vegetable fat is extracted from the beans; you can even do it at home if you want.
+That fat is what we know as cocoa "butter," and what's left over can be ground down to become cocoa powder.
+Solid at room temperature, cocoa butter has a low melting point and a super long shelf life of two to five years.

-- An antioxidant powerhouse: Cocoa butter is high in antioxidants, which help fight off free-radical damage to the skin.
+Cocoa butter is high in antioxidants, which help fight off free-radical damage to the skin.
 Free radicals can cause skin aging, dark patches, and dull skin.
-Protecting your skin from free-radical damage is a must if you want to keep it healthy and youthful-looking.
-Cocoa butter is also anti-inflammatory, which is another way it helps your skin resist the ravages of time.
+Protecting your skin from free-radical damage is crucial to keep it healthy and youthful-looking.
+Cocoa butter is also an anti-inflammatory—just another way it helps your skin withstand the passage of time.

-- A stretch mark and scar reducer: Many women claim that the regular use of cocoa butter keeps stretch marks at bay during and after pregnancy.
-These claims are anecdotal, but you'll find many anti-stretch mark cocoa butter products to choose from.
+Many women claim that the regular use of cocoa butter kept stretch marks at bay both during and after pregnancy.
+Now, those claims are obviously anecdotal, but you will find a ton of anti-stretch mark cocoa butter products to choose from.
 In fact, Palmers, a skincare line devoted to cocoa butter, offers a product just for stretch marks.
-Cocoa butter is also reputed to help heal scars.
+Similarly, the ingredient is reputed to help heal scars.

 Buying Cocoa Butter

 Cocoa butter is widely available and inexpensive, in tubs and convenient, easy-to-use sticks.
-The Cococare Cocoa Butter Stick is a good one to try; it's made of 100% cocoa butter and is very affordable.
-You can use it on your lips, cuticles, elbows, and all over your skin.
+The Cococare Cocoa Butter Stick ($2) is a good one to try; it's made of 100% cocoa butter and super affordable.
+Use it on your lips, cuticles, elbows—anywhere you could think it would help.

 Using Cocoa Butter

-Cocoa butter melts at skin temperature but is rather hard at lower temperatures; put a piece of cocoa butter in your palm, and it will begin to melt immediately.
-This is why it makes a great additive to products like lip balm.
-It helps keep such products thick but melts and moisturizes deeply upon contact with the body.
+Cocoa butter is actually rather hard at lower temperatures.
+But put a piece of cocoa butter in your palm, and it will begin to melt immediately—this property is why it makes a great additive to products like lip balm.
+It keeps products thick, but melts upon contact with the body.
 Of course, the melting point won't be a concern if you purchase it in a whipped or cream form.
 The way you use it is the same, though.
 "Use a generous amount 1-2 times per day on your trunk and extremities," Dr. Greenfield recommends.